deekshant1/datasciencecoursera/Getting and Cleaning Data/README.md

 - A tidy data set of the Dataset used.

 ### newData.txt
-- Independent tidy data set with the average of each variable for each activity and each subject.
+- Independent tidy data set with the average of each variable for each activity and each subject as required in step 5.